PKU-Alignment/omnisafe/docs/source/foundations/lagrange.rst

             ^^^
             The Lagrangian dual problem yields a lower bound for the primal problem.
             It always holds true that :math:`f^*\ge g^*`.
-We define that as weak duality. *Proof.* We have the definitions that:
+We define that as weak duality.

+            We have the definitions that:

             .. math:: f^*=\underset{x}{\text{min}}\underset{u \geq 0, v}{\max} \quad L(x, u, v) \quad g^*=\underset{u\ge0,v}{\text{max}}\underset{x}{\text{min}}\quad L(x,u,v)